kaiens-lab/kaiens-lab/README.md

 ---
 ### About me
-👩🏻‍💻 I’m a front-end developer who loves tackling different design challenges.
+👩🏻‍💻 A Frontend Engineer.
+Who desired to become a better engineer every day.
 🪄 My main frameworks are React and Vue.
 I’m on a mission—learning, grinding, and aiming to land a job that’s the perfect fit… hopefully with a smooth landing! 🚀